-- 61. In most countries (and in all cases in those countries which belong to the French legal tradition) immunity is a matter of public policy, which means that a member of parliament cannot renounce it himself. - 62.
+- 106. In most countries (and in all cases in those countries which belong to the French legal tradition) immunity is a matter of public policy, which means that a member of parliament cannot renounce it himself. - 107.
 This is not the case in other countries (Greece, Poland, Thailand) where a member can himself ask for the lifting of his immunity.
 In Switzerland a member of parliament cannot renounce on his own behalf his immunity when it concerns criminal proceedings relating to offences to do with his official activity or position.
-However, for crimes or offences which are not related to the exercise of his functions he can renounce his immunity. - In the Philippines, this is taken to the furthest extent, immunity being considered as a personal privilege which the member of parliament, and him alone, can renounce either explicitly or in not invoking it at the opportune moment.
+However, for crimes or offences which are not related to the exercise of his functions he can renounce his immuity.